azvcud/azvcud/README.md

 ## 🔬 Researcher

-I work on nonlinear system identification and data-driven control, with an emphasis on methods that combine machine learning with physical structure.
+I work on nonlinear system identification and data-driven control, with an emphasis on methods that combine deep learning with physical structure.
 My research targets systems where neither pure data-driven nor purely analytical approaches are sufficient on their own.

 **Languages & Tools**